FtuoilXelrash/CelestialBarrage/README.txt

   - UseRandomTimer (bool): When true, events trigger at random intervals instead of fixed
   - RandomTimerMin (int): Minimum seconds for random timer (default: 15 = 15 minutes)
   - RandomTimerMax (int): Maximum seconds for random timer (default: 45 = 45 minutes)

-WARNING COUNTDOWN:

-The WarningCountdown feature adds a pre-event delay before meteor showers begin, giving your server time to prepare and perform a final performance check:

-{
-  "Options": {
-    "WarningCountdown": {
-      "EnableWarning": true,
-      "CountdownSeconds": 10
-    }
-  }
-}

-Settings:
-- EnableWarning (bool): Activates the countdown timer before events start
-- CountdownSeconds (float): Number of seconds to delay before meteor event begins (default: 10)

-How It Works:
-1. When a meteor event is triggered, if WarningCountdown is enabled, a countdown timer starts
-2. During the countdown period, the server rechecks FPS (if PerformanceMonitoring.EnableFPSCheck is enabled)
-3. If FPS remains above the minimum threshold → meteor event begins normally
-4. If FPS drops below the minimum → event is cancelled and a Discord notification is sent (if configured)

 PERFORMANCE MONITORING: